m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

 ## Creating and Saving a Filter View

- - Click on calculator to the right of where it says `Tutoring` (where it used to say `Table1`).
+ - Click on the calculator to the right of where it says `Tutoring` (where it used to say `Table1`).
  - Click `Create filter view`.
    ![Create filter view](./sheets-screenshots/06.png)